 Free up brewery lab time with automated beer bitterness measurement that is affordable, simple enough for anyone to use, processes samples in just 13 minutes, allows you to queue up to 8 samples at one time and provides the same accuracy as manual methods, with added consistency.
-A cost effective complement to your internal quality control procedures allowing to brew with consistently tight control over the IBU/EBU values.
+A cost-effective complement to your internal quality control procedures allowing you to brew with consistently tight control over the IBU/EBU values.

 As a cost effective analytical solution, IBULyzers are in daily use at-line with both in-process and finished product samples at plants around the world with the backing some of the worlds largest beer brand owners.

 1. Present a degassed sample to the IBULyzer 2.
 Absorbance of pure iso-octane is measured 3.
 Sample is acidified and iso-octane is added in 1:2 ration 4.
 Extraction is promoted by forced aeration 5.
 Transfer for absorbance measurement at 275nm 6.
 Calculation of IBU and reporting of results 7.
 Cleaning cycle prevents cross-contamination

 Initially trialled with one of the world’s largest beer brand owners, the performance of the IBULyzer results confirmed calibration with expected manual values.
 Now rolled out globally, the IBULyzer continues to impress.